${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Bonahon-Wong quantum trace

-\item[\rm (P2)] {\em the projection $D$ of $K$ via the projection $\frak{S} \times (-1,1) \to \frak{S}$ is a tangle diagram.} \end{enumerate} It is known that each of a V-tangle, H-tangle, or a VH-tangle can be isotoped within the respective class to another one satisfying (P1) and (P2).
+\item[\rm (P2)] {\em the projection $D$ of $K$ via the projection $\frak{S} \times (-1,1) \to \frak{S}$ is a tangle diagram, where the over- and under-passing information of crossings are induced by the elevations of the points of $K$}. \end{enumerate} It is known that each of a V-tangle, H-tangle, or VH-tangle can be isotoped within the respective class to another one satisfying (P1) and (P2).
 For each case, the over- and under-passing information (TD1) for each crossing is naturally induced from $K$.
 For a V-tangle or a VH-tangle, the vertical ordering (TD2) on $\partial_b D$ for each boundary arc $b$ of $\frak{S}$ is induced by the ordering on $\partial K \cap (b\times (-1,1))$ coming from elevations; hence the name {\em vertical} ordering.
-We find it convenient to define also the notion of {\em horizontal} ordering on $\partial_b D$:
+We find it convenient to define also the notion of a {\em horizontal} ordering on $\partial_b D$:

 \begin{definition} Let $b$ be a boundary arc of a surface $\frak{S}$ (with boundary).

 $\bullet$ The choice of an orientation on $b$ induces an ordering on the points of $b$ called the \ul{\em horizontal ordering} on $b$ as follows: a point $x\in b$ is (horizontally) higher than $y\in b$ if the direction from $y$ to $x$ matches the chosen orientation on $b$.